API Reference

 param_set::IP.AIP,

-Calculates the effective zenith angle for diurnally averaged insolation and planet-star distance.
+Calculate the effective zenith angle for diurnally averaged insolation and the planet-star distance.

-Returns the effective zenith angle corresponding to the diurnally averaged insolation (averaging cos(zenith angle) over 24 hours) and the planet-star distance for a given date and latitude.
+Return the effective zenith angle corresponding to the diurnally averaged insolation (averaging the cosine of the zenith angle over 24 hours) and the planet-star distance for a given date and latitude.

 Arguments